milanmiticdev/brisktask-fullstack-todo-app/README.md

 ## Installation and Setup

--   You can clone this repository if you would like to check out app functionalities
+-   You can clone this repository if you would like to check out app functionalities.

 ### DATABASE SETUP

--   On your local MySQL server create new database
+-   On your local MySQL server create new database.
--   Navigate to `/backend/config/tables` where you will find SQL commands to recreate the tables needed
+-   Navigate to `/backend/config/tables` where you will find SQL commands to recreate the tables needed.
--   Add those tables in the new databse you just created
+-   Add those tables to the new databse you just created.

 ### .env SETUP

--   In the root folder create .env file with the following parameters:
+-   In the root folder create .env file with the following options:

     -   `DATABASE_PORT` = Port number that your MySQL server is running on
     -   `DATABASE_HOST` = Your MySQL host, default is `127.0.0.1`
     -   `DATABASE_USER` = Your MySQL user name, default is `root`
     -   `DATABASE_PASSWORD` = Password for your local MySQL access
-    -   `DATABASE_NAME` = Name of the database you created during database setup above
+    -   `DATABASE_NAME` = Name of the database you created during setup above
     -   `SERVER_HOSTNAME` = You can put the default `http://localhost` for the server hostname
-    -   `SERVER_PORT` = Port number you want to run your local server on
+    -   `SERVER_PORT` = Port number to run your local server on
-    -   `JWT_SECRET` = JSON Web Token secret key, can be any string you want
+    -   `JWT_SECRET` = JSON Web Token secret key, can be any string
-    -   `JWT_TOKEN_EXPIRES` = Set token expiration time, for example `1h` means that token expires in 1 day
+    -   `JWT_TOKEN_EXPIRES` = Set token expiration time, for example `1h` means that token expires in 1 hour

 ### FRONTEND AND BACKEND SETUP

--   Frontend was created using Vite: https://vitejs.dev
+-   React frontend was created using Vite: https://vitejs.dev
+-   Vite uses port `5173` by default.
--   Inside the root folder run: `npm install`
+-   Inside the root folder run: `npm install` and then `npm start` to start the backend server.
--   Navigate to `/frontend` folder and run: `npm install`
--   To start backend server navigate to the root folder and run: `npm start`
--   To start frontend react server navigate to the `/frontend` folder and run: `npm run dev`
+-   Navigate to `/frontend` folder and run: `npm install` and then `npm run dev` to run React.
--   Open http://localhost:5173 to view the app in the browser
+-   To view the app, open http://localhost:5173 in the browser.

 ## Description and Usage

--   Simple todo app.
-You can perform authentication actions via login or registration form
+-   You can perform authentication actions via login or registration form.
--   When you are logged in you can perform CRUD operations on your tasks
+-   When you are logged in you can perform CRUD operations on your tasks.
--   While viewing tasks clicking on a pencil icon navigates to the update task page
+-   While viewing your tasks, clicking on a pencil icon navigates to the update task page.
--   Clicking a trash can icon deletes a task from the database
+-   Clicking a trash can icon deletes a task from the database.
+-   In the navbar, clicking the user icon shows a dropdown menu with the following options: profile and logout.
+-   Clicking on profile will take you to the profile page.
+-   This page displays user info and allows you to edit your name, email, change your password and delete your account.

 ## License

 MIT License.
 See `LICENSE.txt` for more information.

-Background image used in the app: https://pixabay.com/illustrations/notes-pen-desk-flat-coffee-task-6399119/
+Background image used:
+https://pixabay.com/illustrations/notes-pen-desk-flat-coffee-task-6399119/